Shadow1363/blog.tomasmartinez.xyz/docs/index.md

 A blog is just cool too, it's like my own social media site, just for me and I can do whatever I want.
 But I guess the real reason is I want to leave an impact in life.
 I want to create something, not just be a consumer.

 Unfortunately, it will all be in english.
-I tried setting up a multi lingual site but it would get too bloated, having to rewrite all my thoughts 3 times.
+I tried setting up a trilingual site but it would be too much work, having to rewrite all my thoughts 3 times.

 Anyways if you're here you probably want to check out out my blog or documentation.
 On the left side bar, there should be **API Docs** and **Blog**.